ManCla/testing-abstractions/README.md

 # Testing Abstractions for Testing of Embedded Control Software

-Repository associated to the paper _Comparison of Testing Abstractions for Integration Testing of Embedded Control Software_ submitted to ICSE 2022.
+Repository associated to the paper _Testing Abstractions for Cyber-Physical Control Systems_ submitted to FSE 2022.
-The paper discusses the capacity of different testing setups to show bugs in control software.
+The paper discusses the capacity of different testing setups to show faults in control software.
 It contains an experimental campaign based on the [Crazyflie 2.1](https://store.bitcraze.io/products/crazyflie-2-1).
 In this repository you will find all the code used in the paper experiments and the instructions to reproduce the tests.
-Moreover are also provided the flight data for each experiment, together with pre-generated pdf files containing the plots.
+Moreover we provide the flight data for each experiment, together with pre-generated pdf files containing the plots.

 ## Repository Structure: